-As of December 31, 2014, CUC had 198 employees, approximately 92% of whom are Caymanian.
-The Company's work force is non-unionized, and management believes that employee relations are good.
+As of December 31, 2015, CUC had 201 full-time employees, approximately 90% of whom are Caymanian.
+The Company's work force is non-unionized and management believes that employee relations are good.

-CUC believes that it has developed a strong specialized skills and knowledge base among its work force with a particular emphasis on engineering technical expertise, which has been achieved through the Company's comprehensive training, employee development and scholarship programmes.
-CUC focuses on hiring and promoting Caymanian employees where possible while attracting offshore experience and knowledge as necessary.
-CUC participates in the Investors In People Programme, a continuous business improvement framework and international quality standard.
-CUC has maintained the Investors In People ("IIP") standard certification since 2006 and was awarded the higher silver level certification in 2014.
+CUC has developed a strong specialized skills and knowledge base among its work force with a particular emphasis on engineering technical expertise, which has been achieved through the Company's comprehensive training, employee development and scholarship programmes.
+CUC focuses on hiring and promoting Caymanian employees while attracting offshore experience and knowledge as necessary.
+CUC participates in the Investors In People Programme ("IIP"), a continuous business improvement framework and international quality standard.
+CUC has maintained the IIP standard certification since 2006 and was awarded the higher silver level certification in 2014.
 The achievement of the IIP silver certification demonstrates strong leadership, a compelling vision, and a culture of improvement in order to achieve higher performance.

-Approximately 52% of employees are currently shareholders in the Company, and an Employee Share Purchase Plan exists to encourage employee ownership of Class A Ordinary Shares.
+Approximately 50% of employees are currently shareholders in the Company, and an Employee Share Purchase Plan exists to encourage employee ownership of Class A Ordinary Shares.